TomKnowles1994/WhiskerPredictiveNetwork/README.md

 # WhiskerPredictiveNetwork
 Code accompanying the Robotics MSc Project "Predictive coding applied to the removal of tactile reafferent noise"

+## To Review

+- Simply click on the Whisker Predictive Network v1 and/or v2 files in the repository.
+As they are Jupyter Notebooks, most of the outputs have been stored with the code.

+- v1 is the network without multi-timestep enhancements
+- v2 is the network with said enhancements

 ## To Install

 - Install the following Python packages via the pip package manager (with the general form 'pip install \[package\]'):